-In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, to comply with legal requirements, a court order, or a governmental authority.
+In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, to comply with legal requirements, public interests or public health grounds, a court order, or a governmental authority.

 As a data subject, you have the following rights under the GDPR, which this Policy and Our use of personal data have been designed to uphold: